Old World» Group One

 Nika’s basilisks

 Nika has a trio of tame basilisks (Nibblesf, Kibblesf, and Bitsm).
-They are trained for guarding.
+They are trained for guarding, plus the following additional tricks: stay.

 Omri’s followers